Home » Blog » All Recipes » Soups and Stews » Copycat Olive Garden Zuppa Toscana

 Modifications and Substitutions

 Sausage – Use any heat preference.
-Italian is best as it has added flavors, and is what the restaurant uses, but plain ground sausage is fine too.
+Italian hot sausage is best as it has added flavors, and is what the restaurant uses, but plain ground sausage is fine too.
 Want a different option?
-Try ground turkey or even ground beef!
+Try ground turkey, turkey sausage, or even ground beef!

 Potatoes – Russet is the standard here, but gold would also be fine.
 Red potatoes tend to have more of a different flavor, but would still work.